 A mediation session involves the parties and a neutral third-party mediator.
 Attorney Kathleen Reiley is a Mediation Lawyer who can help you mediate your divorce; she cannot however both represent one of you in a litigated divorce and mediate your divorce.
 In Mediation, the Mediation Lawyer remains neutral.

 Can custody disputes be handled by mediation?

-Neither party can be forced to agree at mediation.
+Neither party can be forced into mediation, nor can they be forced to agree on any topic at mediation.

 What is the purpose of mediation?